xzebcex/Classic-DVD-Corner-Hit/README.md

 If you find a bug or have an improvement suggestion, please create an issue or submit a pull request to the github repo.

 ## Additional Points
-The bext module is used to clean the terminal screen, move the cursor, and change the text colour.
+The bext module is used to clean the terminal screen, move the cursor, and change the text color.
 The logos move diagonally by modifying their X and Y coordinates by varying amounts based on their direction.
-As a logo comes to a corner, its direction is modified and its colour is picked at random from a list of available colors.
+As a logo comes to a corner, its direction is modified and its color is picked at random from a list of available colors.
 The animation loop will continue endlessly unless the user stops it.

 ## Conclusion